 The LPCM Mono audio track is almost flawless.
 I don’t know good the Perivale restoration was, but you won’t hear too many 54 year old films with such immaculate soundtracks.
 For a mono mix it still has a pleasing sense of depth.
 Optional English subtitles support the English audio.

-Disc One includes a Trailer as well as a feature-length commentary track by Don Lynch and Ken Marschall, the author and illustrator of “Titanic: An Illustrated History.”
+The film is accompanied by a feature-length commentary track by Don Lynch and Ken Marschall, the author and illustrator of “Titanic: An Illustrated History.”
 It was recorded in 1994.

-Disc Two kicks off with “The Making of ‘A Night to Remember’” (1993, 58 min.), directed by Ray Johnson.
+Next up is “The Making of ‘A Night to Remember’” (1993, 58 min.), directed by Ray Johnson.
 The documentary features interviews with producer William MacQuitty (who saw the Titanic under construction in Belfast) and author Walter Lord.
 It’s a pretty workmanlike feature, but both MacQuitty and Lord are interesting interviews and some of the discussion of the production (the use of miniatures as well as real ships) is worthwhile.

 Titanic survivor Eva Hart speaks about her experiences in this 1990 interview (23 min.) conducted by Ray Johnson.
 Hart was just old enough (seven) to remember the disaster in which her father died.
 Hart passed away in 1996.

 “En Natt Att Minnas” is a 1962 Swedish documentary (32 min.) based on both the Lord book and the film.
 “The Iceberg that Sank the Titanic” is an episode from the BBC’s “Natural World” series (49 min.) but I can’t say I found it interesting enough to last past the 10 minute mark.
 We also get a trailer.

 The commentary track and “The Making of” documentary were both included on the 1998 Criterion SD release.
 The other extras are new for the 2012 re-release.